Giraut/flipper_zero_noptel_lrf_sampler_3d_printed_case/README.md

 ### Top cover

-Encloses the electronics on top of the main case body and holds the 18650 cell holder, step-down voltage regulator and voltage selection switch.
+Encloses the electronics on top of the main case body and holds the 18650 cells holder, step-down voltage regulator and voltage selection switch.

 ![Top cover](images/flipper_case-Flipper_case_with_LRF_electronics-Top_cover.png)